khulnasoft/integrations-core/istio/README.md

 These annotations reference `discovery` as the `<CONTAINER_IDENTIFIER>` to match the default container name of the pods for the `istiod` deployment.
 If your container name is different, adjust accordingly.

-#### Disable sidecar injection for Datadog Agent pods
+#### Disable sidecar injection for Khulnasoft Agent pods

-If you are installing the [Datadog Agent in a container][10], Datadog recommends that you first disable Istio's sidecar injection.
+If you are installing the [Khulnasoft Agent in a container][10], Khulnasoft recommends that you first disable Istio's sidecar injection.

 _Istio versions >= 1.10:_

-Add the `sidecar.istio.io/inject: "false"` **label** to the `datadog-agent` DaemonSet:
+Add the `sidecar.istio.io/inject: "false"` **label** to the `khulnasoft-agent` DaemonSet:

 ```yaml
 # (...)